SandroCristino/toDo_list/README.md

 # ToDo List

-## This is a simple restaurant website for me as a training working with webpack.
+## This is a simple todo list website for me as a training working with webpack.

 <div align="center"><img src="./dist/images/screen.png" alt="screenshot of website" width="900" /></div>